GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 CMD /usr/local/bin/envoy -c /etc/envoy.json
 ```

-which is to say, we take `lyft/envoy:latest`, copy in our edge Envoy config, and start Envoy running.
+which is to say, take `lyft/envoy:latest`, copy in our edge Envoy config, and start Envoy running.

 ### Envoy Configuration

-Envoy is configured with a JSON dictionary that primarily describes *listeners* and *clusters*.
-We won't get too far into the details here, but basically, a *listener* tells Envoy an *address* on which it should listen, and a set of *filters* with which Envoy should process what it hears.
-A *cluster* tells Envoy about one or more *hosts* to which Envoy can proxy incoming requests.
+Envoy is configured with a JSON dictionary that primarily describes _listeners_ and _clusters_.
+Again, a really deep dive is outside the scope of this tutorial, but basically:

+* a _listener_ tells Envoy an _address_ on which it should listen and a set of *filters* with which Envoy should process what it hears
+* a _cluster_ tells Envoy about one or more _hosts_ to which Envoy can proxy incoming requests.

 The two big complicating factors are:

 * Filters can (and usually do) have their own configuration, which is often more complex than the listener’s configuration!
 * Clusters get tangled up with load balancing and external things like DNS.

-Since we're working with HTTP proxying here, we'll be using the `http_connection_manager` filter.
+When working with HTTP proxying, you'll be using the `http_connection_manager` filter.
 It knows how to parse HTTP headers and figure out which Envoy cluster should handle a given connection, for both HTTP/1.1 and HTTP/2.
-The filter configuration for `http_connection_manager` is a dictionary with quite a few options, but at the moment, the most critical one for our purposes is the `virtual_hosts` array, which defines how exactly the filter will make routing decisions.
+The filter configuration for `http_connection_manager` is a dictionary with quite a few options, but the most critical one for basic proxying is the `virtual_hosts` array, which defines how exactly the filter will make routing decisions.
 Each element in the array is another dictionary containing the following attributes:

 * `name`: a human-readable name for this service.
 * `domains`: an array of DNS-style domain names, one of which must match the domain name in the URL for this `virtual_host` to match (or '*' to match any domain).